Creating Inclusive Birthday Celebrations for All Children

 “Is there anything we should know about food or activities?”

-If a child has physical needs, ask their family how to make the space accessible, whether that is a ramp, a clear path for a wheelchair, or space for medical equipment.
+If a child has physical needs, ask their family how to make the space accessible.
+This could be a ramp, a clear path for a wheelchair, or space for medical equipment.

 “You are welcome here.”

-Often it is the small touches that make the biggest difference and they help every child feel they belong.
+Often, it is the small touches that make the biggest difference.
+They help every child feel they belong.

 Conversations at Home